Bhavana-2611/Student-Management-System/README.md

 # Student-Management-System
- simple student management system using HTML, CSS, and Javascript
+ A simple web-based student management system to manage and view student details.
+## FEatures
+- Add student information
+- View student records
+- User-friendly interface
+- Responsive design
+## Technologies used
+- HTML
+- CSS
+- Javascript
+## How to run
+1. Download or clone the repository
+2. Open 'index.html' in any web browser